egxadev/tukang-web/README.md

-# UI tukang-web using HTML & CSS
+# UI tukang-web using HTML, CSS, and JavaScript